maziars/GRAPHSP_Topology_Identification_Optimal_Design_Networks/README.md

 Explanation of the files:
 - Constants.h : includes the constants needed by algorithms (stopping criteria, max # iterations, ...) as well as debugging and using flags to compile stuff in or out

+- main.c : runs the algorithms.
+For simplicity, the main assumes that the .txt folders containing the Edges (E), Laplacian (L), M and N (MN) and $\gamma$ (gamma) is in the same folder.
+See the IO manager to see how the files are read into memory and should be formatted.

+-